404rq/GTW-RPG/INSTALL.md

-To install GTW-RPG resources and start them together with your server, add below lines to your servers configuration file.
-It's located at: "mods/deathmatch/mtaserver.conf" in your servers root folder.
+To install the GTW-RPG resources and start them together with your server, add below lines to your server configuration file.
+It's located at: "_mods/deathmatch/mtaserver.conf_" in your servers root folder.

-_Uncomment or overwrite current resources in "mtaserver.conf" if you install this on a new server, also temporary move files away from "mods/deathmatch/resources/" to prevent duplicates._
+_Uncomment or overwrite current resources in "mtaserver.conf", in case you install this on a new server.
+Also, do not forget to temporary move the current files away from "mods/deathmatch/resources/" first to avoid incompatible duplicates._

 ```xml
     <!-- Important imports -->